BetweenWalls/PD2-Singleplayer/README.md

 These steps have already been done for this collection - the game's text files are in **Diablo II\ProjectD2\data\global\excel\modpacks** along with modified text files from the "testing" modpack in the above folder.

-After getting whatever items you want via the "testing" modpack or other modifications, simply run the original **PlugY.exe** file to make the game run normally.
-The original game files aren't changed so you can experiment with text mods like this without fear of messing something up.

 ## Modpacks
 [Modpacks](https://github.com/BetweenWalls/PD2-Singleplayer/tree/main/Diablo%20II/ProjectD2/data/global/excel/modpacks) are custom game modifications.
 They can alter the game in a variety of ways and have different purposes, such as streamlining testing or improving normal gameplay.
 Some modpacks may be minimalist (only adding minor quality-of-life features and fixing bugs) while others may be major overhauls with significant balance changes or new features.